Longwater1234/WedemyServer/README.md

 ### MySQL 8

 This application uses MySQL 8 (InnoDB Engine) as main database.
-NOTE: All DateTimes are saved and fetched in UTC❗. ( **MUST MAKE SURE ONLY USE `java.time.Instant` as Type for ALL Date/Time fields**).
-I have included a sample `wedemy.sql` file inside [src/main/resources/](src/main/resources) which contains data for COURSES & LESSONS, and schema for ALL tables.
+NOTE: All DateTimes are queried in UTC only❗. ( **MUST MAKE SURE ONLY USE `java.time.Instant` as Type for ALL Date/time fields.
+Also see point #6 below.**).
+I have included a sample `wedemy.sql` file inside [src/main/resources/](src/main/resources) which contains sample data for COURSES, LESSONS, OBJECTIVES and schema for ALL other tables.
 Simply do the following to get started:

 1. Make sure you have MySQL 8.x installed. (in terminal or CMD, enter: `mysql --version`)
 2. Next, Install MySQL Workbench (version 8+) or use PhpMyAdmin instead (OPTIONAL).